Too Much Birthday: Production

 "Too Much Birthday" was written by Georgia Pritchett and Tony Roche and directed by Lorene Scafaria, known for directing the film Hustlers (2019).
 According to series creator Jesse Armstrong, the episode derives its title from a Berenstain Bears book.
 The episode introduces Alexander Skarsgård in a recurring role as GoJo founder and CEO Lukas Matsson.
 The character, described as an "enigmatic sociopath," frequently drew comparisons to Elon Musk.
+Skarsgård recounted that the character was initially pitched as a two-episode role before being expanded upon; he confirmed that Musk as well as Spotify co-founder Daniel Ek were among the inspirations for the character.

 The episode is centered on Kendall's 40th birthday party, a lavish event decorated with absurdist art exhibits evoking various aspects of Kendall's psyche.
 Actor Jeremy Strong described the party as "solipsistic," drawing inspiration from his own past performance in a play about the life of architect Frank Lloyd Wright.
 He elaborated: "it's about this idea of this man who built houses everywhere all over the world, but what he really wanted to create is a feeling of home and wasn't able to and that a house is not a home."
 Noel Murray of The New York Times felt the birthday party evoked the downfall of real-life companies such as WeWork and LuLaRoe, whose corporate events he described as "preposterously lavish and borderline cultish shindig[s], celebrating a business culture about to collapse under its founding genius."